toothbrush/SwiftMenu/README.md

     * After the first "strict" round, we redo the search, but without caring whether the first filter word is the prefix of the entry or not.
     * Of course, we present a unique'd list of results.

+### Things i've learned about Hammerspoon vs SwiftMenu

+Hammerspoon is able to show a chooser on keypress (e.g. for emojis), even when a secure text entry field is visible.
+The short version is that's because it's an NSPanel and not an NSWindow.
+That was a whole rabbit hole.

+As for the Accessibility bit - sometimes the app boots and just doesn't seem to have accessibility enabled.
+As our friend with his now-404 blog mentions in https://github.com/tmandry/AXSwift/issues/21, you sometimes need to remove and re-add the app in the Security & Privacy panel.
+Bit of a gotcha, too.